Asbestos Management Program

 Reporting an Exposure

-All injuries should be reported to get them on record for Workers’ Compensation purposes.
-Your injury may not require treatment now, but there is no guarantee that it won’t require treatment at a later date.
-Injuries often seem insignificant when they occur but eventually become more serious.
-By having your incident on record you won’t be asked to prove that it happened on the job.
+All potential airborne asbestos exposures should be reported to get them on record for Workers’ Compensation purposes.
+Your exposure may not require treatment now, but there is no guarantee that it won’t require treatment at a later date.
+By having your exposure on record you won’t be asked to prove that it happened on the job.
 Without reporting it at the time it happens, you may have difficulty proving that it was job-related at some later date.
 Don’t take the chance!

-Reporting an injury couldn’t be simpler.
-Your supervisor will submit a Supervisor’s Injury/Illness Report.
+Reporting an exposure couldn’t be simpler.
+Notify your supervisor to submit a Supervisor’s Injury/Illness Report and report the exposure to the EH&S office.

-If you have disturbed material you believe is asbestos-containing, or if you believe such a disturbance has occurred in your work area, contact the EHS at 412-268-8182 or contact University Police 412-268-2323.
+If you have disturbed material you believe is asbestos-containing, or if you believe such a disturbance has occurred in your work area, report an accidental asbestos fiber release.